Skip to main content

 • No ANC

-If bass is your priority, go boAt Airdopes 311 Pro.
-For balanced sound and better ANC, pick the Realme Buds Air 6.
-If you want the most refined overall experience with EQ control, the JBL Wave Beam is the one.
+If bass is your priority: boAt Airdopes 311 Pro.
+For balanced sound with better ANC: Realme Buds Air 6.
+For the most refined experience with EQ control: JBL Wave Beam.

 This is where things get genuinely interesting.
-The mid-range has become the sweet spot for most buyers -- you get real ANC, noticeably better drivers, better codecs, and build quality that does not feel disposable.
+Mid-range has become the sweet spot for most buyers — you get real ANC, noticeably better drivers, better codecs, and build quality that doesn't feel disposable.

 Nothing Ear (3rd Gen) (Rs 5,999)

-Nothing has done something clever with the Ear lineup: they have made transparency and design a selling point without compromising on audio.
-The transparent stem design still turns heads, and the sound quality is legitimately good.
-The tuning leans slightly warm with a crisp high end that does not fatigue you over long listening sessions.
+Nothing's done something clever here: made transparency and design a selling point without sacrificing audio quality.
+Transparent stem design still turns heads.
+Sound quality is legitimately good — tuning leans slightly warm with a crisp high end that doesn't fatigue you over long listening sessions.

-The ANC is effective -- not Sony or Bose level, but it blocks out metro rumble and office chatter convincingly.
-The personalized ANC feature that adjusts based on your ear canal shape is a nice touch that actually seems to make a difference.
+ANC is effective.
+Not Sony or Bose level, but it blocks metro rumble and office chatter convincingly.
+Personalized ANC that adjusts based on your ear canal shape is a nice touch that actually seems to make a difference, not just marketing.

 Pros: